panoptes/POCS/README.md

 # Project PANOPTES

 [PANOPTES](https://www.projectpanoptes.org) is an open source citizen science project designed to find [transiting exoplanets](https://spaceplace.nasa.gov/transits/en/) with digital cameras.
 The goal of PANOPTES is to establish a global network of of robotic cameras run by amateur astronomers and schools (or anyone!) in order to monitor, as continuously as possible, a very large number of stars.
 For more general information about the project, including the science case and resources for interested individuals, see the [project overview](https://projectpanoptes.org/articles/).

 # POCS

 POCS (PANOPTES Observatory Control System) is the main software driver for a PANOPTES unit, responsible for high-level control of the unit.

 For more information, see the full documentation at: https://pocs.readthedocs.io.

-[`panoptes-utils`](https://www.github.com/panoptes/panoptes-utils) is a related repository and POCS relies on most of the tools within `panoptes-utils`.

 ## Install

 ### POCS Environment

-If you are running a PANOPTES unit then you will most likely want an entire PANOPTES environment.
+If you are running a PANOPTES unit then you will most likely want an  entire PANOPTES environment, which includes things like plate-solvers (to tell you what stars you are looking at) and other necessary tools for operation.

 There is a bash shell script that will install an entire working POCS system on your computer.
 Some folks even report that it works on a Mac.

-The script will ask if you want to install in "developer" mode or not.
-If so, you should fork this repo, [panoptes-utils](https://github.com/panoptes/panoptes-utils), and [panoptes-tutorials](https://github.com/panoptes/panoptes-tutorials), and then give your github username when prompted.

-The non-developer mode of the script is intended for PANOPTES units.

-To install POCS via the script, open a terminal and enter:
+To install POCS via the script, open a terminal and enter (you will be prompted for your `sudo` password):

 ```bash
 curl -fsSL https://install.projectpanoptes.org > install-pocs.sh